Value-added tax (VAT)

 Likewise, the rates established in Annex XIII of Decree No. 1,126 of 2017 are replaced by rates between 11% and 18%.

 It should be noted that in the case of goods whose export is already taxed, the export duty of 12% here established will be added to the export duties in force, including those of the previous paragraph.

-In addition to the above, Decree No. 1201/2018, published in the Argentine Official Gazette on January 2, 2019, establishes a new duty on the exportation of services.
-The 12% tax applies to services rendered in Argentina where (1) there is no employment relationship between the supplier and recipient of the service and (2) the service is used or exploited abroad.
+In addition to the above, Decree No. 1,201/2018, published in the Argentine Official Gazette on 2 January 2019, establishes a new duty on the exportation of services.
+The 12% tax applies to services rendered in Argentina where (i) there is no employment relationship between the supplier and recipient of the service and (ii) the service is used or exploited abroad.
 This includes the exportation of software-related services, as well as consulting services rendered in Argentina and used abroad.

 Micro and small exporters will be subject to tax once their annual revenues from the export of services exceed USD 600,000.